PCRedHot/Accounting-System/README.md

 We will introduce **Transaction** function to you in next section.

-If you want to delete some account, choose the function **Delete an function**.
+If you want to delete some account, choose the function **Delete an account**.

     Please input the name of the account: Cash !WARNING!
 THIS ACTION WILL DELETE THE ACCOUNT AND YOU ARE NOT ABLE TO RECOVER IT!